bradh352/ansible-scripts/roles/service_mariadb/README.md

   failure condition.
 The nodes that are available will be initialized.
 This can be dangerous if the node with the latest data is offline.
 This may need to be specified when bringing up an entirely new cluster if some of the nodes aren't being provisioned at the same time.
+Defaults to false.
+Typically would be specified on the command line with
+  "-e mariadb_ignore_offline_nodes=true".
 * `mariadb_root_password`: MariaDB root password.
 This is a security-sensitive password that should be stored in a vault.
 * `mariadb_cluster`: Boolean.
 Whether or not this node is a member of a cluster.